 “Consider the meaning of this by means of a comparison.
-Let us imagine a clock which measures the speed of the movement displayed by man, cannon-balls, sound, light, electricity, spirit, and imagination.
+Let us imagine a clock that measures the speed of the movement displayed by man, cannonballs, sound, light, electricity, spirit, and imagination.
 The clock has ten hands.
 One shows the hours while another counts the minutes in a sphere sixty times greater.

 “Now, let us suppose there are two people: One of them is as though mounted on the hour-hand and observes according to its motion while the other is on the hand counting tenths of a second.
 There will be an enormous difference, as great as the relation between our clock and the annual orbit of the earth, as regards the things observed by these two individuals in the same period of time.

-And the aspects which look to their Creator, ascended to the point of the sphere of necessity, was honoured with Divine conversation and favored with the vision of Divine beauty, received his decree, and returned to his duty.
+And the aspects which look to their Creator ascended to the point of the sphere of necessity, was honored with Divine conversation and favored with the vision of Divine beauty, received his decree, and returned to his duty.
 It was possible for this to happen, and it did happen.”

 – And again, it comes to mind that you would say: “Yes, so it could happen, it is possible.
 But everything possible does not occur, does it?
 Is there anything else similar to this so that it can be accepted?
 How can the occurrence of something to which there are no similar cases be posited through only probability?